Louise Sunshine

-Louise Mintz Sunshine (born December 2, 1940) is an American real estate professional and founder of the Sunshine Group.
+Louise Mintz Sunshine (born December 2, 1940) is an American real estate developer, and founder of the Sunshine Group.

 Biography

 Sunshine is the daughter of Elizabeth Pressman and Nelson Mintz, and a granddaughter of Bertha Pressman and Barney Pressman, the founder of Barneys New York.
 She graduated from Brandeis University and attended New York University where she took business classes in preparation for taking over her father's New Jersey real estate portfolio.
 She developed an interest in politics and served as the finance Chairwoman of the New York State Democratic Party during Hugh Carey's governorship.
 She also served as a Democratic National Committeewoman, a member of the state’s Job Development Authority, and Vice Chairman of the State Thruway Authority.
 During her time in government she met Donald J. Trump.
 From 1973–1985, Sunshine was executive vice president of the Trump Organization; she was instrumental in the development of the Grand Hyatt Hotel and Trump Tower, a limited partner of Trump Plaza in New York, and was responsible for the acquisition of the Barbizon Plaza Hotel site in Manhattan and the Mar-a-Lago estate in Palm Beach, Florida.
 She was also director of sales and marketing for New York's 500 Park Tower and the Palace Hotel Condominium in St. Moritz, Switzerland.